juzdepom/react-resort/README.md

 #### Commits

+* linked up with Contentful, created Contentful.js file but gitignored it.
+An example can be found at ContentfulExample.js
 * npm installed contentful
 * set up size, breakfast, and pets filter in RoomsFilter
 * set up price filter in RoomsFilter
 * set up guest number filter in RoomsFilter
 * set up room type filter in the RoomFilter component
 * built out the RoomsList component
-* [created RoomsFilter, RoomsList, and RoomsContainer component.
-Showed two methods of setting up the context api with context.js]
+* created RoomsFilter, RoomsList, and RoomsContainer component.
+Showed two methods of setting up the context api with context.js
-* [finished setting up SingleRoom component]
+* finished setting up SingleRoom component
 * [npm installed styled-components and created the StyledHero component for the SingleRoom component](https://github.com/juzdepom/react-resort/commit/cea85b3759898351efab63ab62c32bd9ca44234b)
 * [set up Hero and Banner components in the SingleRoom component](https://github.com/juzdepom/react-resort/commit/3c30bf6b5e0be96195f53233d82726a75de66691)
 * set up context api with SingleRoom component and accessed method with the slug as a parameter